-- 4 alignment guide - 5 alignment bar - 8 Close the card retention door by snapping it into place. - NOTICE: Do not route card cables over the cards.
+- card retention door - 8 Close the card retention door by snapping it into place to secure the cards. - NOTICE: Do not route card cables over or behind the cards.
 Cables routed over the cards can prevent the computer cover from closing properly or cause damage to the equipment. - 9 Connect any cables that should be attached to the card.
-See the documentation for the card for information about the card's cable connections. - NOTICE: To connect a network cable, first plug the cable into the network port or device, and then plug it into the computer. - 10 Replace the computer cover, reconnect the computer and devices to electrical outlets, and then turn them on. - 11 If you installed a sound card: - a Enter system setup, select Integrated Audio from the Onboard Devices group, and change the setting to Off (see "System Setup Options" on page 98). - b Connect external audio devices to the sound card's connectors.
-Do not connect external audio devices to the line-in connector on the back panel of the computer.
-See "Back Panel I/O Connectors" on page 16.
+See the documentation for the card for information about the card's cable connections. - NOTICE: To connect a network cable, first plug the cable into the network device and then plug it into the computer. - 10 Replace the computer cover, reconnect the computer and devices to electrical outlets, and then turn them on. - 11 If you installed a sound card: - Enter system setup (see "System Setup" on page 113), select Audio Controller, and then change the setting to Off. - Connect external audio devices to the sound card's connectors.
+Do not connect external audio devices to the microphone, speaker/headphone, or line-in connectors on the back panel.

-- 12 If you installed an add-in network adapter and want to disable the integrated network adapter: - Enter system setup, select Integrated NIC from the Onboard Devices group, and change the setting to Off (see "System Setup Options" on page 98). - b Connect the network cable to the network adapter card's connectors.
-Do not connect the network cable to the integrated network connector on the back panel of the computer. - Install any drivers required for the card as described in the card documentation.
+- 12 If you installed an add-in network adapter and want to disable the integrated network adapter: - Enter system setup (see "System Setup" on page 113), select Integrated NIC, and then change the setting to Off. - Connect the network cable to the add-in network adapter's connectors.
+Do not connect the network cable to the integrated connector on the back panel. - Install any drivers required for the card as described in the card documentation.

-Removing an Expansion Card
+Removing a PCI Card